liljencrantz/crush/docs/overview.md

 ### Named and unnamed arguments

-Crush supports named and unnamed arguments.
+Crush commands support named and unnamed arguments.
 It is often possible to use one, the other or a combination of both.
 The following three invocations are equivalent.

     http uri="http://example.com" method=get